emilyfuhrman/emilyfuhrman.github.io/_posts/2015-12-27-mapping-indexicality-in-the-arcades-project.md

   - text
   - digital humanities
 ---
-This project interprets the text of Walter Benjamin's _The Arcades Project_ as a collection of gestures, reading instances of linguistic deixis as concretized moments of textual interiority.
+This project interprets the text of Walter Benjamin's _The Arcades Project_[1] as a collection of gestures, reading instances of linguistic deixis as concretized moments of textual interiority.
 Each path represents the mutable indexicality of a given convolute by tracking the spatial and temporal context of the word "this."
 The resultant traces capture the wandering, associative nature of work in a seemingly sporadic blueprint of its textual volition.

 Built using Python and Processing.

+1. Walter Benjamin, _The Arcades Project_.